A tour group with no more than six members led by a highly-qualified guide is the BEST way to see Rome in a day!

 I was privileged to visit the Vatican during a special period, the Extraordinary Jubilee of Mercy.
 No matter your creed or religion, it would be difficult not to appreciate the declaration of Pope Francis that “the Holy Door will become a Door of Mercy through which anyone who enters will experience the love of God who consoles, pardons, and instils hope.”

 As darkness settled over the Eternal City, I caught the train back to the port of Civitavecchia, sorry that there was no time to see the Sistine Chapel or visit the site of the Circus Maximus, yet feeling utterly satisfied knowing I had discovered the best way to see Rome in a day.

-Our LivItaly tour was a modified combination of the Heart of Rome Small Group Walking Tour and the Colosseum Underground & Ancient Rome Tour.
-Another option is the Rome in a Day VIP Small Group Tour.
+Our LivItaly tour was a modified combination of the Heart of Rome Private Walking Tour and a Colosseum.
 Whatever your needs may be, LivItaly Tours operates dozens of tours in cities across the country to fit every preference and budget.
 I vouch that they are everything they claim to be, so you can feel secure when booking with them online.

 Having been a member of many tour groups of varying sizes over the years, I can say without a doubt that small groups are WAY better for many reasons.
 With LivItaly, not only do you have a semi-private tour with no more than six members, you have added flexibility with modifying your on-the-go itinerary to suit your needs.
 Your knowledgeable guides are qualified to respond readily to your questions, you can move through sites at your own pace, and you can choose when to eat lunch or take a restroom break on your own schedule, rather than having to accommodate the needs of 20-30 tourists as in large group tours.